ChayaSt/torsionfit_examples/butane/fourier_series/README.md

 ![](fourier_series.png?raw=true)

-Where n is the frequency and i is the torsion.
+Where n is the frequency, m is the torsion type and i is the torsion.
 In this work, n is truncated at 6.

 When only one torsion of a specific torsion type exists in molecule, the curve that arises from adding the frequencies for that torsion is usually as expected.